Haem carrier protein 1

-Haem or Heme carrier protein 1 (HCP1) was originally identified as mediating heme-Fe transport although it later emerged that it was the SLC46A1 folate transporter.
+Haem or Heme carrier protein 1 (HCP1) is a protein found in the small intestine that plays a role in the absorption of dietary heme, a form of iron that is only found in animal products.
+It was originally identified as mediating heme-Fe transport although it later emerged that this was mediated by the SLC46A1 folate transporter.

-HCP1 is a protein found in the small intestine that plays a role in the absorption of dietary heme, a form of iron that is only found in animal products.
-Heme is an important nutrient for the body, as it is a component of many proteins, including hemoglobin, which carries oxygen in the blood.
-HCP1 is the only known heme transporter expressed in the small intestine and is therefore unique in its function and expression pattern.
-HCP1 is a transmembrane protein that is expressed in the brush-border membrane of the small intestine, where it binds to heme and transports it into the enterocyte.

-The absorptive cell of the small intestine.
+Heme is a component of many proteins, including hemoglobin, which carries oxygen in the blood.
+HCP1 is a transmembrane protein expressed in the brush-border membrane of the small intestine, where it binds to heme and transports it into the enterocyte.
+It is the only known heme transporter expressed in the small intestine.

 HCP1 is particularly important in situations where dietary iron intake is low, as it allows for the efficient absorption of heme iron.
 HCP1 is also expressed in other tissues, including the liver and bone marrow, where it may play a role in the uptake of heme for the production of heme-containing proteins.
 Dysfunction of HCP1 has been associated with a range of conditions, including iron-deficiency anemia and certain types of cancer.

 History

-HCP1 is also known as proton-coupled folate transporter (PCFT), as it was initially identified as a transporter for folate, a type of vitamin B However, subsequent studies revealed that HCP1 primarily functions as a heme transporter in the small intestine.
+HCP1 is also known as proton-coupled folate transporter (PCFT), as it was initially identified as a transporter for folate, a type of vitamin B. However, subsequent studies revealed that HCP1 primarily functions as a heme transporter in the small intestine.

 Properties

 HCP1 is a type of transmembrane protein that spans the membrane of the enterocyte in the small intestine.
 It has a large extracellular domain that binds to heme, as well as a smaller intracellular domain that interacts with protons to drive heme uptake.
 The body more easily absorbs heme iron than non-heme iron, which is found in plant-based foods.
 This is because heme iron is more bioavailable, meaning that the body can absorb and use it more efficiently.
 HCP1 plays a key role in the absorption of heme iron in the small intestine, particularly in situations where dietary iron intake is low.

 HCP1 expression is regulated by a number of factors, including iron status, dietary heme intake, and inflammation.
 Studies have shown that HCP1 expression is upregulated in response to low iron levels and decreased when iron levels are sufficient.

 Pathogenesis

-Dysfunction of HCP1 has been associated with a range of conditions, including iron-deficiency anemia, thalassemia, and porphyria.
+Dysfunction of HCP1 has been associated with a range of conditions, including iron-deficiency anemia, thalassemia, certain types of cancer, and porphyria.
 HCP1 has also been implicated in the pathogenesis of certain types of cancer, including colorectal cancer and pancreatic cancer.
 HCP1 is a promising target for the development of drugs that can modulate heme uptake and metabolism.
 Inhibitors of HCP1 have been developed as potential treatments for cancer, while activators of HCP1 may have therapeutic potential in the treatment of iron-deficiency anemia.